 This quaint shop sells homemade jams, relishes, pickles to take home to your own larder, or gift to friends and family.
 But, it’s really the homemade ice cream that you should try while wandering through.

 The artisanal micro-dairy gelato is creamy and delicious and the perfect accompaniment to a wander down Berrima’s shop-lined main street.

 From the outside, the Exeter General Store is a quintessential country corner store.
 That charm only increased when you walk in.
 The charming interior welcomes diners with its wooden tables, surrounded by full bookshelves and the morning sun streaming in.

-The menu is much more sophisticated then you might first expect as they show off local producers’ seasonal produce.
-Expect the typical eggs benedict, smashed avocado and egg and bacon rolls.
-But, you’ll also find breakfast congee, chia pudding and superfood smoothies and a substantial kids menu.
+The menu is much more sophisticated than you might first expect as they show off local producers’ seasonal produce.
+Expect the typical eggs benedict, smashed avocado, and egg and bacon rolls.
+But, you’ll also find breakfast congee, chia pudding and superfood smoothies, and a substantial kids menu.

 1 Exeter Road, Exeter

 Skye is the founder and editor-in-chief of The Fit Traveller.
 She is a journalist, writer, photographer, intrepid traveller and a former personal trainer with a passion for helping others reach optimal health.
 As a TV journalist and producer, Skye has worked for household names such as 60 Minutes, Sunrise, TODAY and Nine News.
 She has also written for Women’s Health, Fodor’s Travel and Yahoo7 Travel, among many others.